 - Pull weeds – Weeds compete with your tomato plants for water so pull weeds in raised beds or in-ground gardens as they appear.

 - Mulch – I first began mulching my tomato plants to reduce the spread of soil-borne diseases.
 And while that’s a great reason to mulch tomatoes, there are other benefits including cutting back on the need to water.
-I apply a three inch layer of straw or shredded leaves around my tomato seedlings after planting.
+I apply a three inch layer of straw, shredded leaves, or organic weed-free grass clippings around my tomato seedlings after planting.
 I also place a layer of mulch on top of my container-grown tomatoes.

 - Deep planting – Tomato plants have the incredible ability to form roots all along their stems.
 Use this to your advantage by planting the seedlings as deeply as possible or horizontally under the soil surface to encourage a dense root system.
 I plant my tomato seedlings so the bottom half to two-thirds of the stem is buried.
 Plants with robust root systems are more tolerant of drought conditions.